Lower Manhattan Exposure Zone

 In order to help identify those individuals in New York City who were affected by the terrorist attacks, the September 11th Victim Compensation Fund (VCF) established a zone that included the site of the World Trade Center as well as any places where dust and debris would have fallen.

 The VCF zone encompasses the area between the East River and the Hudson River, south of a line created by Canal Street to East Broadway to Clinton Street.
+Learn more about our 9/11 Victim Compensation Fund practice.

 The World Trade Center Health Program (WTCHP) offers medical benefits, including screenings and treatment, for several health issues related to the collapse of the towers.
 The exposure zone is wider than that of the VCF’s: it includes the area south of Houston Street, as well as parts of Brooklyn that lie within a 1.5-mile radius from ground zero.